-Reflecting on his trip to the Holy Land, the Pope said his invitation to the Palestinian and Israeli presidents, Mahmoud Abbas and Shimon Peres, to pray at the Vatican on June 8 was spontaneous.
+Reflecting on his trip to the Holy Land, the Pope said his invitation to the Palestinian and Israeli presidents, Mahmoud Abbas and Shimon Peres, to pray at the Vatican was spontaneous.
 They had wanted to have it during the visit, but, logistically, that wasn’t possible.
-"The purpose of the meeting will be to pray, not mediate," he said.
+“The purpose of the meeting will be to pray, not meditate,” he said.

 On the future of Jerusalem, the Pope said issues must be resolved “in a spirit of fraternity and mutual trust, following the path of negotiation.”
 He said courage is needed, and he prayed that “these two presidents have the courage to go on.”

 Jerusalem, he said, “should be the city of peace of the three religions.”